lwiest/BASICCompiler/readme.md

 # BASIC Compiler

-BASIC Compiler is an open-source BASIC compiler written in Java.
+BASIC Compiler is an open-source BASIC compiler, written in Java.

-It compiles a BASIC program into Java bytecode, which can be executed with any Java Virtual Machine 1.5 and higher.
+It compiles a BASIC program into Java bytecode, which can be executed with any Java Virtual Machine 1.5 or higher.

 Originally, I started this project to learn about Java bytecodes, hacking together an empty Java class file, adding bits and pieces.
-Soon this grew into implementing a BASIC compiler complete enough to compile and play classic BASIC games like, for example, "StarTrek".
+Soon this grew into implementing a BASIC compiler complete enough to compile and play classic BASIC games like, for example, _StarTrek_.

 BASIC Compiler is self-contained.
-It uses only a minimum set of Java Virtual Machine methods and (by intention) no other frameworks as I wanted to write the compiler from scratch.
-The functionality of BASIC Compiler is backed by over 1500 unit test programs in BASIC.
-The implemented BASIC language is oriented at Microsoft BASIC.
+It uses only a minimum set of Java Virtual Machine methods and &ndash; by intention &ndash; no other frameworks as I wanted to write the compiler from scratch.

+The functionality of BASIC Compiler is backed by over 1500 test programs in BASIC.

+The implemented BASIC language dialect is oriented at Microsoft BASIC.

 Enjoy! &mdash; Lorenz